BaderLab/EnrichmentMap_docs/Network.rst

 The *Color by Data Set* pie chart shows which data sets each gene set is a member of.
 The segment color corresponds to the color of the icon next to the data set name in the main panel.
+These colors can be changed by selecting the *Change Colors* button under the Data Set list in the Main Panel.

 Enrichment
 ~~~~~~~~~~